Click HERE to view by-laws in .PDF form.

 SECTION 1.
 BOARD OF DIRECTORS MEETING

 Regular meetings of the Board of Directors shall be held at such time and place as are designated by the President or by a majority vote of the entire Board.
-Written notice of such meeting shall be mailed or emailed by the Secretary to each member of the Board at least 14 days prior to the date of the meeting.
+Written notice of such meeting shall be emailed by the Secretary to each member of the Board at least 14 days prior to the date of the meeting.
 A quorum for a Board Meeting shall be a majority of the Board voting in person, by written proxy or telecommunications.

-Section 1.2.
 The permanent Board of Directors shall meet on a minimum quarterly basis.

 SECTION 2.
 ELECTIONS AND BUSINESS TRANSACTIONS

-In the absence of an annual meeting, elections and business transactions of the Association may be carried out through mail ballots or telecommunications.
+Elections and business transactions of the Association may be carried out through mail ballots or telecommunications.

 SECTION 3.
 SPECIAL MEETINGS